 - A blender (standard or immersion)

-- A knife and cutting board for preparing the watermelon
+- A knife and a cutting board for preparing the watermelon

 - A citrus juicer or fork for extracting lime juice